RohitDusane/Spam-HAM-Classification-ML-Project/README.md

 This dataset contains labeled SMS messages with two classes: **spam** and **ham**.

 ## DESCRIPTION
 This project uses **TF-IDF (Term Frequency-Inverse Document Frequency)** vectorization to convert SMS text messages into numerical features.
-We then apply multiple machine learning models (Logistic Regression, Random Forest, Decision Tree, XGBoost, Multinomial Naive Bayes) and combine their results using a **Voting Classifier** to create a final predictive model.
+We then apply multiple machine learning models (Logistic Regression, Random Forest, Decision Tree, XGBoost, Multinomial Naive Bayes) and compare their results.
+The model with highest **F1-Score** metrics is used  (**Multinomial Naive Bayes**) to create a `final predictive model`.
 The model is then deployed in a Flask app, making it available for real-time predictions.

 ## WHAT I HAD DONE
 - Acquired and loaded the dataset.
 - Cleaned and preprocessed the text data (lowercasing, removing stop words, stemming).
 - Applied **TF-IDF** vectorization to transform text into numerical features.
 - Implemented multiple machine learning algorithms (Logistic Regression, Random Forest, Decision Tree, XGBoost, Multinomial Naive Bayes).
-- Combined the models using **Voting Classifier** to create the final predictive model.
+- Compared the models using **F1-Scorring** and choose the highest scored model to create the final predictive model.
 - Developed a **Flask API** to serve the model and deployed it on **Render**.

 ## WORKFLOW OF YOUR PROJECT FILES